 Our legal team understands how traumatic it can be to suffer a serious personal injury.
 That’s why we always value our clients’ time.
 We listen carefully to our clients and provide straightforward, honest answers to their questions.
 We ensure that we conduct a thorough investigation of our clients’ cases and fight hard for their right to compensation for their injuries.

 Contact Our Orange County Personal Injury Attorney Today

-If you’ve suffered a personal injury due to someone else’s negligence or recklessness, you may be entitled to compensation from a personal injury lawsuit.
-We fight hard for our clients to recover all of the damages caused by their personal injury, including the costs of their pain and suffering.
+If you’ve suffered a personal injury due to someone else’s negligence or recklessness, you may be entitled to compensation from a lawsuit.
+We fight hard for our clients to recover all of the damages caused by their incident, including the costs of their pain and suffering.
 In many cases, we can procure a settlement through insurance.
 When insurance settlements aren’t possible, attorney Michael LoGiudice will use his skills to litigate your case.
-Contact Michael LoGiudice, LLP today to schedule your initial consultation with our experienced personal injury lawyers.
+Contact Michael LoGiudice, LLP today to schedule your initial consultation with our experienced lawyers.